 Plastic barrels may be functional, but they aren’t particularly attractive.
-By recycling them into planters, you can keep them out of landfill and make something unique for your outdoor area.
+By recycling them into plastic barrel planters, you can keep them out of landfills and make something unique for your outdoor area.

-In this project the owner wanted simple, inexpensive, and great looking planters.
-To achieve this he made planters from second hand 55 gallon food safe plastic barrels.
+In this plastic barrel planter project, the owner wanted simple, inexpensive, and great-looking planters.
+To achieve this he made planters from second-hand 55-gallon food-safe plastic barrels.
 Then. to add some pizazz, he used some scrap wood from previous projects to dress up the barrels!

 All in all, the project didn’t cost much.
-The barrels were $10 apiece in craigslist, and the wood is free.
+The barrels were $10 apiece on craigslist, and the wood is free.
 Although this project is relatively cheap, it’s difficult to ignore the amazing results.

 - Plastic Barrel